-Mayo Clinic is one of the world's leading healthcare providers and has four facilities including Mayo Clinic Building, Mayo Clinic Hospital, Mayo Clinic Specialty Building in Phoenix, and Mayo Clinic Building in Scottsdale.
-Mayo Clinic opened its first Mayo Clinic Hospital in Phoenix in 1998.
+Mayo Clinic is one of the world's leading healthcare providers and has four facilities spread throughout Phoenix and Scottsdale.
+After launching its first Arizona location in Scottsdale in 1987, Mayo Clinic opened its first Phoenix hospital in 1998.

 Banner Alzheimer's Institute